-Students enrolled in the Masters Plan I in Immunology are required to file a written thesis with Graduate Studies following approval by all members of the thesis committee.
-Students file their written thesis once they have advanced to candidacy.
+Students enrolled in the M.S.
+Plan I in Immunology are required to file a written thesis with Graduate Studies following approval by all members of the Thesis Committee.
+Students file their written thesis after they have advanced to candidacy.
 Students must be registered or in current filing fee status at the time of filing.
-The format of the thesis should follow the guidelines as outlined by Graduate Studies at http://gradstudies.ucdavis.edu/students/ filing.html.
-The student is encouraged to prepare his/her results as a manuscript for publication, which can be used as the main body of the thesis together with a brief introduction that places the manuscript in the context of the current literature and concluding remarks at the end of the study.
-Samples of successfully submitted Masters Theses can be viewed in the GGI business office.
+The format of the thesis should follow the guidelines as outlined by Graduate Studies at https://grad.ucdavis.edu/finishing-your-degree.
+There are no requirements in terms of length, but the Master's thesis must represent a contribution to knowledge in immunology.
+The student is encouraged to prepare their results as a manuscript for publication, which can be used as the main body of the thesis together with a brief introduction that places the manuscript in the context of the current literature and concluding remarks at the end of the study.
+Samples of successfully submitted M.S. theses can be viewed in the GGI business office.
+The Thesis should be distributed to the Thesis Committee to allow at minimum three weeks for review and comments.
+The student will then satisfactorily address concerns by revising the Thesis and then redistribute the revised document to the Thesis Committee in a committee-specified timeframe.
+For the thesis to be acceptable for the degree, all Thesis Committee members must sign the title page.